core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager assigns unique Group Identifiers (Gids) to the groups under its control.
 Also, for each group, the Group Manager assigns unique Sender IDs (and thus Recipient IDs) to the respective group members.
 According to a hierarchical approach, the Gid value assigned to a group is associated to a dedicated space for the values of Sender ID and Recipient ID of the members of that group.

-When a node (re-)joins a group, it is provided also with the current Gid to use in the group, namely the Birth Gid of that node for that group.
+When an endpoint (re-)joins a group, it is provided also with the current Gid to use in the group, namely the Birth Gid of that endpoint for that group.
 For each group member, the Group Manager MUST store the latest corresponding Birth Gid until that member leaves the group.
-In case the node has in fact re-joined the group, the newly determined Birth Gid overwrites the one currently stored.
+In case the endpoint has in fact re-joined the group, the newly determined Birth Gid overwrites the one currently stored.

 The Group Manager maintains records of the public keys of endpoints in a group, and provides information about the group and its members to other group members and to external principals with selected roles (see {{sec-additional-principals}}).
-Upon nodes' joining, the Group Manager collects such public keys and MUST verify proof-of-possession of the respective private key.
+Upon endpoints' joining, the Group Manager collects such public keys and MUST verify proof-of-possession of the respective private key.

 An endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID from the Group Manager, and provides information about its public key to the Group Manager, for example upon joining the group.